CenturyLinkCloud/PublicKB/Cloud Application Manager/Billing/billing-menu.md

 2. **Email:** incident@centurylink.com

-3. **Create Ticket in Cloud Application Manager** Directly within the platform, users can “Create Ticket” by clicking on the “?” symbol in upper right corner near the users log-in profile icon.
+3. **Create Ticket in Cloud Application Manager:** Directly within the platform, users can “Create Ticket” by clicking on the “?” symbol in upper right corner near the users log-in profile icon.
 This takes users directly to the Managed Servicers Portal where they can open, track and review status of issues that have been raised with the support desk.
 Additionally, this is how a TAM can be engaged as well.

 **Instructions:**